SkywalkerLuke/PhosF3C/README.md

 ## Test Your Model

 Once you have trained your LoRA and Conformer models, you can evaluate their performance on a test dataset.
-In the configuration file (e.g., conformer.yaml), you need to specify the test file and checkpoint of the model you want to test.
+In the configuration file, you need to specify the test file and checkpoint of the model you want to test.

 To run the test on your trained model, use the following command: